activisthandbook/activisthandbook/articles/trainings.md

 In addition, we have collected the following information about these training organisations:

--   **Contact information:** Website, social media, email address, phone number, contact form.
+-   **Contact information:** Website, social media, email address, phone number, contact form (only use publicly accessible information).

 -   **Resources**: Some organisations also offer online training resources.

+### Freelancers

+**Respect the privacy of individual activists**: Only add freelance activist trainers to this page if they have a publicly accessible website.
+Only share publicly available information on Activist Handbook.

 ## About this page